The story of Chanukah took place during the inter-testament

 When

-Alexander the Great’s Kingdom was divided, Israel was left in a difficult
+Alexander the Great’s Kingdom was divided, Israel Egypt ),

 MILITARY AND CULTURAL CONQUEST